|

 side of your drumset to add color.

+228. Start a "Practice Log" for yourself.
 Include things from your lessons, song and beat transcriptions,

 personal goals and drum tips that you've picked up along the